 2. Personal items belonging to the instructor may be placed on reserve.
 The instructor may request these items may be sensitized for the security system.

 3. Requests must be submitted three days prior to when they are needed because of the large number of items used each semester.

 4. Materials are kept on reserve for one semester only.
 No reserve items will be held from semester to semester.

 5. The instructor informs students of what has been placed on reserve, as we have no knowledge of course assignments or requirements.

 6. Articles and sections of books may be photocopied in the library.

-7. All Reserve Materials placed on Open or Closed Reserve may not leave the library.
+7. All Reserve Materials (except for Overnight Reserve) may not leave the library.

 1. Closed Reserve: material on closed reserve is used in the library only and for a period not to exceed two hours.
 The library recommends this type of reserve as it provides maximum access and security where specifically assigned readings must be available.
 Student must have their ID card with them in order to borrow a reserve item.

 2. Open Reserve: Materials on open reserve are available for students for use within a supervised area.
 Multi-volume sets, items on comprehensive reading lists, and similar materials that require constant access to be successfully used, should be placed here.
 Materials are currently housed in the Reference foyer.

 3. e-Reserve: Journal articles or chapters of books are scanned into a PDF version and placed in the e-Reserve portion of Blackboard.
 Professors can link to these materials from within their Blackboard course site making them available to students. e-Reserves are only available for the duration of the current semester.